PirateEra/MVP/README.md

 ##  Dataset
 ### Evaluation Datasets
 - [BM25-Top100](https://huggingface.co/datasets/Soyoung97/beir-eval-bm25-top100)```Soyoung97/beir-eval-bm25-top100```
-> **Note**: Our research was conducted using [ListT5](https://github.com/soyoung97/ListT5).
+> **Note**: The research was conducted using [ListT5](https://github.com/soyoung97/ListT5).
 The evaluation dataset is also available through that repository.

 ### Training Datasets
 - [Train/Valid](https://huggingface.co/datasets/Jun421/MVP-train)```Jun421/MVP-train```

 This dataset is derived from BEIR/MSMARCO license, and its usage is restricted to **academic purposes** only.
-> **Note**: Our training dataset is derived from the [Rank-DistiLLM](https://github.com/webis-de/rank-distillm) dataset after further processing.
-The detailed post-processing procedure can be found in our paper.
+> **Note**: The training dataset is derived from the [Rank-DistiLLM](https://github.com/webis-de/rank-distillm) dataset after further processing.
+The detailed post-processing procedure can be found in the original paper.

 ## Acknowledgments
-We implemented our model based on the following repository: [ListT5](https://github.com/soyoung97/ListT5)
+The original authors implemented their model based on the following repository: [ListT5](https://github.com/soyoung97/ListT5)

 ## Citation
-If you find our work useful for your research, please cite our paper:
+For the citation of the original paper, you can cite the following:
 ```
 @misc{na2025multiviewguidedpassagererankinglarge,
       title={Multi-view-guided Passage Reranking with Large Language Models},